 Many people ask: What’s the difference between a Business Case, on the one hand, and a Business Plan on the Other?
 Surprisingly few people in business are prepared to answer such questions in clear terms.
-It’s a question that participants bring to our business case seminars.

 People often use the terms interchangeably or ask for one of them when they mean the other.
 Why?